 Top 8 Things To Do In Palakkad

 Being a Granary of Kerala, Palakkad blankets expansive rice fields.
-From dense forests and surreal waterfalls, there are numerous things to experience in this beautiful district.
+From dense forests and surreal waterfalls in Palakkad, there are numerous things to experience in this beautiful district.
+At the northern part of the city, Viswanatha Swamy Temple of the 15th century, is popularly known for its Ratholsavam chariot festival.
 Take a look at this list of things to do in Palakkad and some of the famous Palakkad sightseeing spots that are surely must-visit!

 Offering a great opportunity to beat the sun’s heat in the summer season, visiting Fantasy Park is one of the famous things to do in Palakkad.
 This theme park not only houses some of the most exciting water rides but is also home to some of the adventure rides that are accessible to all travelers, irrespective of their ages.
 Allowing adults to take a trip down the memory lane and embrace their childhood, and ensuring the little ones get to experience the most fun-filled moments, this park offers a perfect spot for a family outing when in South.